 - Equipment hire

-Our accommodation on the Troll Peninsula is at a local hotel in the village of Siglufjörður.
+Our accommodation in Fáskrúðsfjörður is at a comfortable local hotel.
 The village is surrounded by stunning mountains and has good ski tours in all directions.
-In Reykjavik we stay at city centre hotel, eating out at a local restaurant.
+In Reykjavik we stay a convenient city centre hotel, eating out in local restaurants.
 Please let us know if you have any special dietary requirements.
 Hotel details can be found on our Accommodation page.

 Evening Briefing – your guide will run through kit checks and safety routines, before going on to discuss the current weather and mountain conditions and how these affect our plans.

-We’ll have maps and guidebooks of the area to show you, so if you’ve any further questions or last minute requests, then this is the ideal time to bring them up.
+We’ll have maps of the area to show you, so if you’ve any further questions or last minute requests, then this is the ideal time to bring them up.

-Ski touring on the Troll Peninsula.
+Ski touring in the Eastern Fjords.
 A wide variety of day tours are on offer, with both summit to sea descents, as well as higher inland peaks.

 There are several excellent tours right above the village, as well as numerous outings in neighbouring fjords and valleys, which are easily accessed by road.